-Tour the grounds of an opulent 18th century sugar plantation, one of Louisiana’s oldest.
+Tour the grounds of one of Louisiana’s oldest sugar plantations.

 Kent Plantation House State Historic Site turns back the clock to circa 1800, when Pierre Baillio II commissioned the construction of a simple six-bedroom home on the banks of Bayou Rapides.
 Located in what today is the central Louisiana hub of Alexandria, it’s a testament to how sugar barons lived over 300 years ago.

 King Charles IV of Spain granted Baillio approximately 500 acres of land in 1795, and the planter soon set to making a profit from it.
 The home, made with local materials found in the Alexandria area (including cypress for roofbeams and clay for bricks), was built on brick piers to protect it from flood waters.
 Its simple Creole style architecture was typical of the period.